home-assistant/home-assistant.io/source/_integrations/filter.markdown

 <div class="note warning">

 When configuring a `window_size` that is not a time, and using a value larger than the default of `1` will require the database to examine every state for that entity each time your filter updates.
-If you have modified the [Recorder keep_days](/integrations/recorder/#keep-days) value or have many states stored in the database for the filtered entity, this can cause your Home Assistant instance will be unstable and respond poorly.
+If you have modified the [Recorder keep_days](/integrations/recorder/#keep-days) value or have many states stored in the database for the filtered entity, this can cause your Home Assistant instance can become unstable and respond poorly.

 </div>